WitherOrNot/winkeycheck/README.md

 For a given product key, the output will either show it as online-valid or will display error information from the server.

+By default, a less invasive check is used that doesn't catch all errors.
+To check for errors like `0xC004C020`, `0xC004C060`, or `0xC004C008`, use the `-c` option to test key consumption.
+Please note that this check will consume one activation if successful.

 A text file of product keys, one key per line, can be checked like so: `python keycheck.py batch <Keys File>`

 For batch activation, the list of valid keys will be printed at the end of the check.
 A full log containing error information will be saved to an output file (default `log.txt`)